Nikon D80 vs Panasonic G7

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D80 and Panasonic Lumix DMC-G7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D80 does not offer wifi capability.
+In contrast, the D80 does not provide wifi capability.

-Both the D80 and the G7 have been discontinued, but can regularly be found used on eBay.
+Both the D80 and the G7 have been discontinued, but can regularly be found used on ebay.
 The D80 was replaced by the Nikon D90, while the G7 was followed by the Panasonic G85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D80 and G7 can be found, respectively, in the Nikon D80 Manual (free pdf) or the online Panasonic G7 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D80 and the Panasonic G7?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.